However, developments in automation have led to a much more efficient workflow, providing high-throughput sample preparation and staining.

 ISH is a unique molecular analysis method because it provides the precise microscopic localization of DNA, mRNA and microRNA.

-There are different approaches and variations in immunohistochemistry, however, the main preparative steps for staining are as follows:
+There are different approaches and variations in immunohistochemistry, however, the main preparative steps are as follows:

 A tissue sample must be obtained for the diagnosis from a patient.
 Upon excising, this sample must undergo a process of fixation.
 This is done using either physical or chemical methods.
 Depending on the type of tissue being studied, a specific method is generally preferred.
 Fixation is important because it maintains the tissue structure and ensures antigenicity, the availability of antigens to be detected.